sky-larke/site/content/about/_index.md

 ---

 <img src="self_portrait_darkhair.png" width = 200px ALIGN="left"><br><br>

-I'm currently an undergrad at Northwestern University majoring in Computer Science and aiming to get the Segal Design Certificate.
+Hello, I’m an undergraduate computer science student at Northwestern University aiming to get the Segal Design Certificate.

 I'm from Seattle, unless you're from Seattle, in which case I am actually from half an hour away.